antonjim-te/thousandeyes-splunk-integrations-workshop/docs/splunk_observability/visualize_metrics_in_splunk_observability.md

-## Visualize ThousandEyes metrics in Splunk Observability Cloud
+# Visualize ThousandEyes Metrics in Splunk Observability Cloud

-### Import dashboard
+## Import dashboard

 To get started quickly with ThousandEyes data visualization, you can import pre-built dashboards that are included in this workshop.